awsdocs/aws-proton-user-guide/doc_source/ag-svc-pipeline-update.md

 + Sets the deployment state to `CANCELLED`\.
 + Reverts the state of the resource to what it was before the deployment was started\.

+For more information on cancelling a service pipeline deployment, see [CancelServicePipelineDeployment](https://docs.aws.amazon.com/proton/latest/APIReference/API_CancelServicePipelineDeployment.html) in the *AWS Proton API Reference*\.

 **Update a service pipeline using the console as described in the following steps\.**

 1. In the [AWS Proton console](https://console.aws.amazon.com/proton/), choose **Services**\.